 Ms. Edith Smith Davis authored several books.

 Edith Smith Davis was highly effective in promoting temperance.
 For this she was awarded an honorary Doctor of Letters (Litt.D.) degree.
 It was from Lawrence University in 1907.

 Her obituary included this.

-The intelligent sentiment for total abstinence and prohibition in the minds and hearts of young men and women of today, who as students in our schools and higher institutions of learning have been trained to a knowledge of the scientific aspects of the liquor question, is the monument built by the tireless efforts of Edith Smith Davis.1
+The intelligent sentiment for total abstinence and prohibition is in the minds and hearts of young men and women of today.
+They, as students in our schools, have been trained to a knowledge of the scientific aspects of the liquor question.
+That is the monument built by the tireless efforts of Edith Smith Davis.1